M1ck4/MichaelAngel.io/Chisel_README.md

 ## Who Will Use Chisel

-Texture Arists: Resize textures to any size, color correction, format conversion, texture variants, ensure consistencey.
+Texture Artists: Resize textures to any size, color correction, format conversion, texture variants, ensure consistencey.

 Photographers: Enhance and organize their photo collections, applying filters and adjustments for portfolio presentation.